VerbalExpressions/purescript-verbal-expressions/README.md

 ```

 ### Replacing
-Here, we use the result of the monadic action to return a replacement string with 'named' capture groups:
+If, instead, we return a string from the monadic action, we can use it as a replacement string (with 'named' capture groups):
 ``` purs
 swapWords :: String -> String
 swapWords = replace do